 Applications -> Graphics -> GNU Image Manipulation Program v2.8

-All local cache goes into ~/.gimp-2.8 so it won’t interfere with any of your GIMP 2.6 configuration you may already have set up in ~/.gimp-2.6
+All local cache and configuration goes into ~/.gimp-2.8 so it won’t interfere with any of your GIMP 2.6 configuration you may already have set up in ~/.gimp-2.6

 This is my first blog post and I truly hope readers will find this information useful!
 Please note that this information took me several weeks to put together and test thoroughly.
 I may not blog often; but I want to re-assure the stability and testing I put into everything I intend share.